 “It’s wonderful to see residents learn skills that will help them in their careers, and also help them take better care of patients in the future,” Dr. Lloyd says.

-Tags: depression, Dr. Brenda Bursch, Dr. Jessica Lloyd, Families OverComing Under Stress (FOCUS) program, FOCUS, high-stress, pediatric residents, Pediatrics, Perspectives, sadness, stress, trauma, UCLA Pediatric Residency Resilience Training Program, United States Navy
+Tags: depression, Dr. Brenda Bursch, Dr. Jessica Lloyd, Employee News, Families OverComing Under Stress (FOCUS) program, FOCUS, high-stress, pediatric residents, Pediatrics, sadness, stress, trauma, UCLA Pediatric Residency Resilience Training Program, United States Navy